Are you comparing Webflow vs WordPress and wondering which one is better for you?

 Webflow has dozens of paid and free templates that you can use.
 All of them are mobile responsive and can be used for different types of websites.

 You can select a template when starting a new project.
-However, once you select a template, you cannot change it.
+However, you cannot change a template once you select it.
 You can create a new project and then select a different template.

 Editing your templates is easy.
 Webflow is a visual design tool, so it comes with a powerful visual editor to change any element on any page of your website.